brentgroves/status/2024/week13.md

 The goal is to get Azure resource costs to be approximately $500 per month.
 Also to request a resource group named "repsys" in which the user "<bGroves@linamar.com>" is assigned the "Contributor" role.

-- Access Azure Portal
+- Access the Azure Portal
 - Send Mail with Graph API or smtp
 <https://learn.microsoft.com/en-us/entra/identity-platform/scenario-daemon-overview>
 - create Azure SQL database
-Your administrator has disabled the App registrations experience in the Azure portal.
+Your administrator has disabled the App registration experience in the Azure portal.
 You can still register or manage applications using PowerShell or another client such as Visual Studio.

 - Create an Excel file showing the estimated monthly cost of all Azure resources.
 - Contact IT and IS team to gather any resource needs I may be unaware of.
 - Back up our Azure SQL work and data warehouse database schemas to an on-premise SQL Server 2022 running in a Docker container.
 - Create a bash script and the Azure CLI to create all Azure resources.
 - research ip6 addresses and subnet for k8s and OpenStack.
-- Conduct meetings as-needed with Brent H. Amir, Jarod, and Kevin.
+- Conduct meetings as needed with Brent H. Amir, Jarod, and Kevin.

 ## To do